 First I will provide some background information on the company.
-Second, I will outline its platform technology for Aldoxaldoxorubicin (aldox) and its application to STS.
-Third, I will go into detail about the application of aldox Aldox GBM and discuss how CytRx's prospects in STS and GBM should be valued.
+Second, I will outline its platform technology for Aldoxand its application to STS.
+Third, I will go into detail about the application of Aldoxto GBM and discuss how CytRx's prospects in STS and GBM should be valued.
 Finally I'll discuss possible risks the company faces.